conjure-cp/EssenceCatalog-runs/problems/csplib-prob002-TemplateDesign/descriptive.md

 - Number of models 4
 - Number of solvers 4
 - Number of params 7
+- Number of params        7 (completed)
-- Number of params (completed) 7
+- Number of params        7 (at least one timed out)
-- Number of params (all timed out) 0
+- Number of params        0 (all timed out)
-- Number of params (analysed in this file) 7
+- Number of params        7 (analysed in this file)

 ## Models